 Maybe you’re planning a family reunion, outdoor wedding, or just having a neighborhood BBQ.
 You need to be prepared to keep everyone entertained.
 There are plenty of fun outdoor games for large groups.
-From cornhole to the old sack race, there’s great outdoor fun to be had for all ages.
+From Cornhole to the old sack race, there’s great outdoor fun for all ages.

 Cornhole is played by four or six people at a time.
 You need two boards and four or six bean bags.
 The game is set up by angling the board towards each other with the hole on the outside.
 Teams separate and stand behind the boards.
 You throw the bean bags at the board furthest away.
 You can put the boards close to each other and have everyone throwing in a parallel pattern to have multiple games going at once.
 Depending on one’s athleticism and skill level, casual cornholers (including myself) will enjoy a break after playing a full game to 21 points.